 If you have undergone breast augmentation surgery and are ready for a mammogram, inform your medical provider so additional views can be performed which involves pushing the implant out of the way to better visualize the glandular breast tissue.

-Our Washington DC breast augmentation surgery is performed on an outpatient basis with general anesthesia.
+Our breast augmentation in Bethesda & Washington, D.C. area is performed on an outpatient basis with general anesthesia.
 Your breast area will be marked in an upright position before entering the operating room.
 If you have inverted nipples, this can also be addressed in your surgery.

 What is Recovery Like?